sgmurphy/wordpress-plugins/easy-appointments/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.11.22 (2024-8-06) =
+* Moved from .NET to .COM so new home for EasyAppointments is https://easy-appointments.com

 = 3.11.21 (2024-06-09) =
 * Small style improvements on notification email for admin